studiospring/studiospring.github.io/source/2016/double-doughnut.html.markdown

 ---
-title: The process of design and innovation
+title: A new model for design and innovation
 date: 2016-09-02
-tags: lean, agile, process
+tags: lean, agile, process, double diamond
 layout: article
-published: false
+published: true
 ---

 <aside>
   Design has embraced lean and agile workflows and best practice has evolved.
 Innovation is becoming more important and these practices, adopted from the start up world, are becoming indispensable.
-Yet models like the double diamond have not kept up.
+Yet models like the double diamond remain unchanged.
 How can we better describe the process of design and innovation which designers follow today, so that team members and decision makers can understand it and make it a whole-of-organisation process?
 </aside>

 READMORE